 We continuously get new home owners ask about why they would need a home inspection for a brand new home.
 While buying a new home guarantees you will have less problems, it NEVER means you have will have none.
 Building is not a perfect science.
-While builders know what they are doing and are generally great at it, it is easy to make big mistakes that have huge monetary and safety impacts.
+While builders know what they are doing and are generally great at it, it is easy to make big mistakes which have huge monetary and safety impacts.
 This is also true during times of a 1-year Warranty Inspection.

 Read Below To View Our List of Common Defects